eadpucv/pix/index.md

 <div class='row'>
     <div class='col-sm-8 col-sm-offset-2'>

-        <p class='xl'>PiX is a visual language specially crafted to define experience involved in the interaction flow within digital services.</p>
+        <p class='xl'>PiX is a visual language specially crafted to define and model user experience within digital services.</p>

-        <h3>Why?</h3>

         <p>We need a design deliverable that can encapsule the flow of interaction, the quality of the experience we're proposing to the user, to our team members and to the business.</p>